What is a Joint Stock Company?

 1. Chartered Company

 Chartered Company is not formed in present days; they used to be formed before 1844.
-Chartered Company is a company that is incorporated by the king or the head of the state.
+A Chartered Company is a company that is incorporated by the king or the head of the state.
 These kinds of companies are usually found in countries that have a monarchy; chartered companies used to have exclusive rights and privileges as they used to come into existence with the help of the power rooted in the hands of a king.
-Examples of Chartered companies are Bank of England, East India Company, the charter of the British South Africa Company.
+Examples of Chartered companies are the Bank of England, East India Cthe Company, and the British and South Africa Company.

 2. Statutory company

-Companies that are formed by order of a Prime Minister, General President, or it comes into existence by the special act of the legislature.
-Such an entity’s power, task, responsibilities are all stated through the act.
+Statutory companies are those that are established by a specific act of the Parliament.
+Such an entity’s power, task, and responsibilities are all stated through the act.
 These kinds of companies come into existence to carry on some business that is important for a nation.

 3. Registered Company